 This date is New Years for Jews.
 It is considered the anniversary for the birth of Adam and Eve, as well as a date where God receives coronation, and judgment is given.

 This is considered the holiest date within the Jewish calendar.
-No work is permitted during it, and celebrations are typically held during the month of September.
+No work is permitted during it, most Jews fast and it typically falls during the Autumn.